Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated `CodeSafe` to `v0.0.4`.
+CodeSafe is now much more optimized and efficient, with a `10x` speedup for safe evals, byte support, and faster encryption/decryption.
 - Updated `Dungen API` and related documentation to feature the new models, and updated the API to allow access to the new models.
 - Updated `HF Space` for `Dungen`, now features optimized generation and even more models.
 - Updated `Dungen AI` on the web to `v1.4`.
 Now features 51 game name generation models that run locally.